Efficient model selection in switching linear dynamic systems by graph clustering: Graph representation of the SLDS

+where $\mathcal{S}_i, \mathcal{S}_i\times \mathcal{S}_i$ are the set of nodes and pairs of nodes in the $i^{th}$ cluster, respectively, $|\mathcal{S}_i|$ refers to the number of nodes in cluster $i$, $d^{(n)}(k,j)$ refers to the undirected dissimilarity measure edge between nodes $k$ and $j$, and $r$ is the total number of modes in the system. \end{remark} \begin{remark} \textbf{(Clustering algorithm) }According to the result of Remark \ref{remark:1}, graph clustering for mode reduction is performed by solving the following optimization problem,

+where the optimization is done with respect to graph structures $\{\mathcal{S}_l\},l=1,\dots,m$ to reduce the SLDS from $r$ modes to $m$ modes. \end{remark}

-\pp{As stated in the Theorem~\ref{theorem:1}, the proposed error quantification is exact given the stated assumptions.
-In practice, these assumptions are (approximately) satisfied when, with a high probability, 1) inter-cluster edges, i.e., those that connect nodes between different clusters, are much larger than intra-cluster edges, i.e., those between nodes inside a cluster, and 2) the modes inside a cluster are well-separated such that they can be confidently detected using the observations.
-Obviously, satisfying these assumptions depends on the distance between the modes as well as the extent (covariance) of each mode.
-Since deriving quantitative results on the approximation accuracy needs extensive further discussion, a heuristic study of the approximate additional error as well as the required conditions for it to be accurate is provided in the simulations in Section~\ref{section:sim}.}
+In practice, assumptions~\ref{assumption:1}-\ref{assumption:2} are (approximately) satisfied when 1) inter-cluster dissimilarity, i.e., the edges that connect nodes between different clusters, are much larger than intra-cluster dissimilarity, i.e., edges between nodes inside a cluster, and 2) the nodes inside a cluster are well-separated and can be confidently detected from the noisy observations; clustering under these assumptions (approximately) results in the minimum mean squared estimation.
+A numerical investigation of the clustering algorithm when the assumptions are exactly/approximately satisfied provides valuable insights and is presented in Section~\ref{section:sim}.